Vaisala WXT531 Rainfall Sensor

 Flexibility

 The WXT530 is a series of weather instruments that provides six of the most important weather parameters, which are air pressure, temperature, humidity, rainfall, wind speed and direction through various combinations.
-You can select the transmitter with the needed parameter(s) into your weather application, with a large variety of digital communication modes and wide range of voltages.
+Select the transmitter with the needed parameter(s) for specific weather applications, with a large variety of digital communication modes and a wide range of voltages.
 There is a heated option available.
 Low power consumption enables solar panel applications.
-The Vaisala WXT530 Series focuses on maintenance-free operations in a cost effective manner.
+The Vaisala WXT530 Series focuses on maintenance-free operations in a cost-effective manner.

 Integration

-The series offers analog input options for additional third party analog sensors.
-With the help of the built in analog to digital converters, you can turn the Weather Transmitter WXT530 into a small, cost effective weather parameter hub.
+The series offers analog input options for additional third-party analog sensors.
+With the help of the built-in analog to digital converters, the Weather Transmitter WXT530 turns into a small, cost-effective weather parameter hub.
 Additional parameters include the solar radiation and external temperature sensor.
-Further, the analog mA output option for wind speed and direction enables wide variety of industrial applications.
+Further, the analog mA output option for wind speed and direction enables a wide variety of industrial applications.
 The WXT530 exceeds IEC60945 maritime standard.

 Solid Performance